 Can I get my A.A.S. in accounting completely online?

-Yes, all of the courses required for the A.A.S. in accounting are offered as online courses.
-Seated courses and online courses cover the same material, so students should be prepared to spend as much time working on an online course as they would if participating in a seated course.
+Yes.
+OTC offers online versions of all courses required for the A.A.S. in accounting.
+Hence, seated courses and online courses cover the same material.
+Therefore, online courses require students prepare to spend as much time working as if they were participating in a seated course.